DaITwone/tutimi-admin-dashboard/README.md

 ## 📝 Notes for Reviewers

-- Primary UI content is Vietnamese because target operators are local admin users.
+- The user interface is specifically localized for Vietnamese market operators.
 - Replace environment values to connect to your own Supabase project.